directus/directus/docs/configuration/translation-strings.md

 4. Optional: Click to remove the Translation String.
 5. Click <span mi btn>check</span> to confirm.

-Now your Translation String is set!
-Whenever the app's language is set, the corresponding translation string will be displayed.
+Your Translation String is set!
+Now the language-appropriate text will be shown based on the current language of the app.
+There are two ways to change the app language.
+First, administrators can set the Project's [default language](/configuration/project-settings/#general).
+Second, Users can choose their own personal [language preference](/app/user-directory/#user-preferences).
 Also note that if a language is chosen for which there is no Translation String, the translation key _(from step three)_ will be displayed instead.

 :::tip <span mi icon prmry>add</span> New Translation String